Note: information on this page refers to Ceylon 1.2, not to the current release.

 This is obviously the most important of all, without this there's no code to compile and therefore no code to run.
 In general you should always divide your code into "modules" (see Packages and modules for more information).

-So if your module is called com.example.thing
+So if your module is called com.example.thing, as in our example

 here, then the code must be located inside a set of nested directories following

 the structure of the name.
-In this case starting from the first element com
+In this case starting from the first element com,

-then inside that must be a directory called example
+then inside that must be a directory called example and finally, inside that

-, which will give us:
+one, we have thing, which will give us:

 ./source/com/example/thing

-A module needs at least a module.ceylon
+A module needs at least a module.ceylon file to describe the module itself

-file too.
+and often has a package.ceylon file too.
 And finally it will need at least a

-file containing the actual code (the run.ceylon
+single .ceylon file containing the actual code (the run.ceylon in our example).

 Putting that all together gives us the same result as the first list at the top: